Leaving the Scene of an Accident

 New York requires any operator of a motor vehicle who knows or has reason to know that damage has occurred to property or injury has occurred to another person due to an incident involving the vehicle he was driving to stop and display his license and insurance information before leaving the area where the incident occurred.

 Leaving the scene of an accident or incident, as it is defined in New York Vehicle & Traffic Code § 600, can be very serious, depending on the specific incident and the degree of injury suffered.
-The defense attorneys at Tilem & Associates, PC have the experience, knowledge and drive to fight for the best possible result in your case.
+Serving people in many areas of New York, the skilled traffic crime attorneys at Tilem & Associates, PC have the experience, knowledge and drive to fight for the best possible result in your case.

 Our criminal defense lawyers handle cases throughout New York, including Westchester, the Bronx, Rockland, Nassau, Yonkers, New Rochelle, White Plains and Queens.The Consequences of Leaving the Scene